TheJumpCloud/support/ADMU/ReadMe.md

  **Approximate timings:**

+ Timings are relative to the both the size and number of files present in the windows profile and the speed of the system and hardware.

+ Some aproximations from VM i5-7260 2.2GHz, 512GB RAM

  :5 start → scanstate (USMT on win10)
- :40 start → scanstate (NO USMT on win10)
+ :40 start → scanstate (NO USMT on system)

- :5 start → scanstate (USMT on win7)
- :50 start → scanstate (NO USMT on win7)

- 1:30 Start → loadstate (win7 & win7 with 1gb file)
  2:40 start → loadstate (USMT installed on win10)

  1:00 loadstate → install agent (win10 & 7 missing prereq c++)